Noel O'Flynn: Career

 O'Flynn started a family business in 1985 in Blackpool, Cork, which supplies brake and clutch parts for trucks, buses, tractors, cars, and light commercial vehicles.
 The Irish Independent described O'Flynn as a “self-made businessman who founded a hugely successful motor industry supply firm.”

 He was first elected to Dáil Éireann at the 1997 general election.
 He was re-elected, topping the poll, at the 2002 general election, and retained his seat at the 2007 general election.

 Before the 2002 general election, O'Flynn stated that "some asylum-seekers in Cork were spongers, freeloaders and conmen".
 He was criticised in the Dáil for his comments, but maintained his stance.

 He was Chairman of the Oireachtas Joint Committee on Communications Marine and Natural Resources from 2002–2007.
 He was also a member of the Oireachtas Joint Committees on European Scrutiny and on Foreign Affairs.
 Additionally, he served on the Joint Committees on Justice, Equality and Women’s Rights, the Oireachtas Joint Committee on Public Enterprise, the Joint Committee on Enterprise and Small Business, the Government Whip on the Finance and Public Services Committee and the CTC sub-committee which undertook an inquiry into CIE.
 He also served on the Southern Health Board.

 O'Flynn served on Cork City Council (then called Cork Corporation) from 1991 to 2003 having been re-elected in 1991 and 1999 in the North–Central electoral area.
 He resigned his seat in July 2003 because of the dual mandate rules which prohibit members of the Oireachtas from sitting on a local authority.
 The seat was filled by the co-option of his son Gary O'Flynn.
-Gary stood down from Cork City Council in 2008 and was replaced by his brother, Kenneth.
+Gary stood down from Cork City Council in 2008 and was replaced by his brother, Ken.
 Gary, a solicitor, was given a three-year prison sentence for attempting to hire a hitman (who was an undercover garda) to kill a garda, a Revenue Commission official and an accountant.
 He was diagnosed with a severe psychiatric illness.

-In January 2011, O’Flynn called for Taoiseach Brian Cowen to step down as Fianna Fáil leader.
+In January 2011, O'Flynn called for Taoiseach Brian Cowen to step down as Fianna Fáil leader.
 He also announced that month that he would not contest the 2011 general election.
 Fianna Fáil leader Micheál Martin had asked O'Flynn not to run for the sake of the party as he believed there would only be one seat for Fianna Fáil in the constituency.
 He had already circulated election literature before withdrawing his candidacy.
-O'Flynn later slated the FF leadership for allegedly failing to properly support the Seanad election bid of his son, Kenneth, in mid 2011.
+O'Flynn later slated the FF leadership for allegedly failing to properly support the Seanad election bid of his son, Ken, in mid 2011.